-Key Achievement in FY 2015: Webb Pathfinder Telescope Tested in Cryovacuum Chamber was the test of the pathfinder (or test model) of the Webb backplane inside NASA's giant thermal vacuum chamber (Chamber A), located at NASA's Johnson Space Center in Houston, Texas.
+Key Achievement in FY 2015: Webb Pathfinder Telescope Tested in Cryovacuum Chamber

+The James Webb Space Telescope (Webb) will be a large infrared telescope with a 6.5-meter primary mirror.
+NASA continues to make progress toward the planned October 2018 launch date.
+A key step in FY 2015 was the test of the pathfinder (or test model) of the Webb backplane inside NASA's giant thermal vacuum chamber (Chamber A), located at NASA's Johnson Space Center in Houston, Texas.
 Previously used for manned spaceflight missions, this historic chamber is now being readied for a cryogenic test, which will simulate the frigid temperatures the Webb telescope will encounter in space.